felixarntz/responsive-video-shortcodes/readme.txt

 = What is the name of the shortcode? =

-You got to use the enclosing [video] shortcode.
+You should use the enclosing [video] shortcode.

 = How do I use the shortcode? =